Institutions have Erasmus+ apps at their disposal whose purpose is to support a set of activities throughout the lifecycle of Erasmus+ projects.

 For further information, see the Organization Registration Guide.

-The Participant Portal is an electronic platform used to manage the centralised Actions of the Erasmus+ Programme, as well as the ongoing European Solidarity Corp Quality Label applications .
-Institutions planning to participate in these Actions will need to register on the portal.
+The SEDIA Funding & Tenders portal, that replaces the Participant Portal, is an electronic platform used to manage the Centralised Actions of the Erasmus+ Programme, as well as the Quality Label for the European Solidarity Corps.
+Institutions planning to participate in these Actions will need to register on the Portal.

 To log in to the portal, users must open an account with the EU Login.